RelativityMC/C2ME-fabric/README.md

 ## Downloads
 You can find semi-stable releases here: https://github.com/RelativityMC/C2ME-fabric/releases

+### Development builds
+**Note: Development builds may modify the config files in a way unreadable by previous versions.
+You may encounter crashes or config reset when rolling back to previous versions.
+Please always backup your config.**

-You can find development builds here: https://ci.codemc.io/job/RelativityMC/job/C2ME-fabric
+You can find development builds here: https://ci.codemc.io/job/RelativityMC/job/C2ME-fabric Note that these builds may contain more bugfixes and performance improvements but are less tested.
+If you have encountered any problems in release builds, give development builds a try before reporting.

 ## Mod compatibility
 <!-- Update this accordingly when updating ModpackConfig.groovy -->